gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 used before.

-The permutation distribution in Figure \@ref(fig:Figure2-12) looks similar to the previous results with slightly different $x$-axis scaling.
-The the proportion of permuted results that were more extreme than the observed result was 0.031.
+The permutation distribution in Figure \@ref(fig:Figure2-12) looks similar to the previous results with slightly different x-axis scaling.
+The observed
+$t$-statistic was $-2.17$ and the
+proportion of permuted results that were more extreme than the observed result was 0.031.
 This difference is due to a different set of random permutations being selected.
 If you run permutation code, you will often get slightly